gameserverapp/Platform/Documentation/docs/dashboard/game_servers/config_templates.md

 You can add existing templates to a group or change the group for a template.

 ### Create template group
-Click <icon icon="fa-solid fa-plus-square" size="lg" /> next to "Config templates" to create a new group.
+Click <Icon icon="fa-solid fa-plus-square" size="lg" /> next to "Config templates" to create a new group.

 ![Config template group - create 1](/img/dashboard/gameserver/config_template/config_template_group_add_1.jpg)